18F/authentication/pages/basic-access-authentication.md

 There is no automatic sharing of credentials from system to system.

 Though, when combined with TLS, authentication, integrity, and confidentiality is ensured, there's a high risk for accidentally leaking credentials.
+Consider that, a missing "s" in a curl command would reveal the credentials.